 We’d like to thank Juan Pablo Sánchez Beltrán for his work gathering all this information; the Confucius Institute journal for publishing it and giving us permission to share ite; and the Shanghai Euskal Etxea (which we have spoken about before) for their collaboration in preparing it.

-This article about jai-alai in China was published in the Journal of the Confucius Institute (Revista Instituto Confucio) number 7, volume IV, July 2011 (.pdf of the journal).
-This journal has a website full of interesting articles you can read here.
+This article about jai-alai in China was published in the Journal of the Confucius Institute (Revista Instituto Confucio) number 7, volume IV, July 2011.

 Jai alai courts in China

 Basque handball, or jai alai, courts, called frontones, were a symbol of modernity throughout the world in the first half of the 20th century, including in China.
 The one in Shanghai had capacity for 3,000 people and 4,000 employees, along with a stable team of Basque pelotaris.